csaid/csaid.github.io/_posts/2021-03-13-instrumental-variables.md

 where $$\delta$$ is the average treatment effect and $$\varepsilon$$ is some error. $$Y$$, $$D$$, and $$\varepsilon$$ are vectors and $$\delta$$ is scalar.

 The causal graph is shown below.
 Whereas the equation above puts outcome $$Y$$ on the left side, causal graphs typically put the outcome $$Y$$ on the right side.
 The graph shows simulated data for 16 units, each represented by a bar.
 The height of each bar represents the value for that unit and that variable.
-The treatment variable $$D$$ takes on continuous values, and the outcome $$Y$$ is the sum of the contributions from $$D$$ and its own error.
+The treatment variable $$D$$ takes on continuous values, and the outcome $$Y$$ is decomposed into its two components: $$D$$ and its own error.

 <img src='/assets/2021_instrumental_variables/fig_basic_reg_small.png'>